ouspg/tls13tutorial/README.md

 * The length of the `fragment` is presented with 2 bytes.
 Here it has a separate field, but that is not always the case and byte arrays with dynamic size should have always a length determinant.
-* `fragment` is an array of bytes with a size `length` based on the length of the previous.
+* `fragment` is an array of bytes with a total size `length` based on the length of the previous.

-TLS Record protocol has the plaintext version and ciphertext version.
+TLS Record protocol has the plaintext version and ciphertext version, depending on the content type and the stage when a record is being used.

 ## Basics of implementing the decoders